Lawrencium77/Blog-Timing-CUDA-Kernels/Timing Operations in PyTorch.md

 times = [s.elapsed_time(e) for s, e in zip(start_events, end_events)]
 ```

-We begin by instantiating two lists of `torch.cuda.Event()` objects.
+We begin by creating two lists of `torch.cuda.Event()` objects.
 The `record()` method essentially puts a time stamp in the stream of kernel execution.
 We do so before and after the operations that we wish to time.
 At the end of the `for` loop, we must include a `synchronize()` statement before running `s.elapsed_time(e)`.
 Omitting this means that the CPU would attempt to calculate the elapsed time before the GPU has finished its work, yielding a `RuntimeError`.

 This image illustrates these ideas.
 It shows three kernels being timed for a single iteration: